alanng10/class-lang/Docue/Article/Sande/a.md

 Dest is memory index of the copy destination.
 Source is memory index of the copy source.
 Dest Type is StructType.
-Source Type is any type.
+Source Type is any Type.
 Dest Type is the StructType being copied.
 This execute copies struct any of the Dest Type from Source to Dest.